Wasm Operation

 If synchronization is abnormal, ensure system time matches network time, delete the database, and resync.

-You can create a BEVM account on wallet.bevm.io and transfer BEVM to this account for transaction fees and future staking costs.
+You can create a GEB account on GEB Wallet and transfer GEB to this account for transaction fees and future staking costs.

 2. Registering Validator Node

-After creating a BEVM account, you can register as a validator node on wallet.bevm.io
+After creating a GEB account, you can register as a validator node on GEB Wallet

 Note: